 Other former: Includes any former immigration category/status for Lawful Permanent Residents and U.S. Citizens besides refugee and asylee.
-Please specify the category(ies)/status besides refugee and asylee.
+Please specify the category(ies)/status(es).

 Other at intake: Includes any immigration category/status for current clients not listed above.
 Please specify the category(ies)/status(es).